Polynomial partitioning on varieties of codimension two and point-hypersurface incidences in four dimensions: Preliminaries on Hilbert functions and semi-algebraic geometry

 In Theorem \ref{thm:1} below, we collect the upper and lower bounds for Hilbert functions that we will use later on.
 Because of our applications, we restrict to ideals coming from irreducible projective varieties, although these bounds are valid in greater generality.
+Recall that binomial coefficients are defined, for $i,n\in \Z$, by